raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ### false enumerations

-Every finite integer is assocaiated with a natural number, and the existance of `merge(naturals, negatives)` proves that the natural numbers and the integers have the exact same cardinality, despite the natural numbers being a proper subset of the integers.
+Every finite integer is associated with a natural number, and the existence of `merge(naturals, negatives)` proves that the natural numbers and the integers have the exact same cardinality, despite the natural numbers being a proper subset of the integers.

 But what if we had written this: